 Product packaging has many important functionalities.
 Now, is all packaging problematic?
 The answer is pretty clear.
 No. Packaging is a necessity for a range of different everyday products.
 Consequently, more innovative, reusable and sustainable packaging are being created every day.
 That is the current direction.
 Another direction is bringing your own bags and containers, in other words, reusing what you already have, and buying more products in bulk.

 What a diversity of purposes a packaging can have.
 If you are interested to read more about recycling and waste management, check out my recent blog post here.
+In addition, if you want to have a good sense of what circular economy is and what opportunities circular business model provides, read my blog post Circular Economy – a Trillion-Euro Opportunity.

 After all the packaging and especially plastic waste is an issue.
 The more you buy, the more you waste.
 So simple is that.
 Let’s choose to buy less and embrace the sustainable lifestyle together!